Which 12 English constructions are unacademic?

 Eleventh on our list of unacademic language is what’s known as ‘slang’ or ‘colloquialisms’, which are the type of extremely informal language that school children might use on the playground or that friends may use on the phone to each other.
 Because this language may be local in nature and may therefore not be widely known by global English speakers, and because such expressions are often extremely informal and idiomatic, students should avoid slang and colloquial expressions such as those provided in the following table at all costs:

 12. Vague Expressions

 Finally, imprecise and vague words and expressions such as ‘some stuff’, ‘that thing’ or ‘those bits’ that fail to sufficiently explain concepts to the reader should also be avoided.
 When remembering that academic language should be clear, precise, formal and objective, we can see how vague expressions such as these should be replaced with more specific language during the editing and proofreading process.

-Well done on completing our short course on academic language.
-Consider next choosing another course to study on academic vocabulary, and don’t forget to download our beginner, intermediate and advanced worksheets to check your progress and understanding.
+Well done on completing our short reader on academic language.
+Consider next choosing another reader to study on academic vocabulary, and don’t forget to download our beginner, intermediate and advanced worksheets to check your progress and understanding.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.